Shzmj/Contacts-App/README.md

 # Contacts App

 This is a simple "Contacts" application built with Next.js, allowing you to browse your contacts from a provided API.
+Users can add new contacts and view/edit contact details.

 Link: [ContactsApp](https://contacts-app-shzmj.vercel.app/).